SOCON COACH OF THE YEAR: 2010 • 2011 • 2013 • 2014

-She has wasted little time in making her mark.
-In seven seasons, Colette’s charges have won five Southern Conference Championships among 16 total team titles.
+She wasted little time in making her mark.
+In eight seasons, Colette’s charges have won five Southern Conference Championships among 17 total team titles.
 In fact, the Mocs won four times in that first year (2007-08).
-Murray’s squads have captured at least one team win in each of her seven campaigns.
+Murray’s squads have captured at least one team win in each of her eight campaigns.

-Chattanooga has reached NCAA postseason play in EVERY year since Murray returned the Mocs to the tee.
+Chattanooga has reached NCAA postseason play in seven of the eight years since Murray returned the Mocs to the tee.
 The inaugural season saw Emma de Groot (2008-11) qualify individually for the 2008 NCAA East Regional.
 Since then, the team has made six appearances in a row.
 The first included a major splash.
 Murray’s Mocs entered the NCAA East Regional on the Scarlet Course in Columbus, Ohio and finished eighth to advance to the NCAA Championship.

 A tireless worker, her passion and dedication to the game is easy to see.
 So is her commitment to building an elite program based on the department’s mission of Equipping for Success and its vision to Achieve Excellence.

-Through the 2014 season, Murray’s Mocs have won five straight SoCon Championships and boast the last four medalists.
+From 2010-14, Murray’s Mocs won five straight SoCon Championships and boasted four consecutive medalists.
 Emily McLennan (2014) kept the string alive with a four-stroke win following in the footsteps of de Groot (2011), Jordan Britt (2012) and Agathe Sauzon (2013).

 Christine Wolf (2008-11) and de Groot moved on to the pro ranks upon graduation.
-Wolf earned partial status for 2014 on the European Ladies Tour and her full card on the LET Access Tour. de Groot is in her third year on the Symetra Tour.
-Expect Britt to join the dynamic duo in the fall of 2014.
+Wolf has full status on the European Ladies Tour, while de Groot has partial status on the LPGA.
+She and Britt compete regularly on the Symetra Tour.

 de Groot and Wolf set virtually every school record.
 Emma won six times with a program-best 74.54 stroke average.
 Wolf holds records for best 18 (66, 2011 JMU Eagle Landing Invite) and 54-hole (209, 2011 JMU Eagle Landing Invite) totals.